 It means, loosen up or it’s informal and let’s enjoy.
 This word sometimes can be heard at a business drinking party, etc. Because, generally, in Japanese society, we keep a formal relationship between senior and junior, etc. For example, to a boss, parents–in–law, a professor and older people, etc. So, there are honorific expressions in Japanese language.

 So, the boss says, “Today is Breiko~.
 Let’s enjoy!”
 Or sometimes the staff asks the boss, “Today is Breiko, isn’t it?”
 At that time, we enjoy direct, frank conversations.
 For example, we talk about things not usually discussed during normal work time.
 But we have to be careful not to be rude!
 Even if we drink a lot.

 Anyway, we drank during class, it was the same as usual, though.
 I’m bad at making question sentences, so I didn’t ask anything, even though it was a Bureiko lesson.
-Also, I already talk openly with my teacher when I practice speaking and I can’t describe difficult things in English, yet.
+Also, I can’t describe difficult things in English, yet.